fggreeff/kafka-essentials/README.md

 Step by step instructions on how to get a working version of the project on your local machine, such as

 - Clone repository
+- Run `mvn clean install` - see if there are any errors
 - Start Zookeeper server `zookeeper-server-start.sh config/zookeeper.properties` or for homebrew use `zkServer start`
 - Start Kafka service `kafka-server-start.sh config/server.properties`
 - Start consumer `kafka-console-consumer.sh --bootstrap-server <127.0.0.1:9092> --topic <my_topic> --group <my_consumer_gp>`